 In listed companies, shareholders (or groups of shareholders) reaching or exceeding the threshold of 3 per cent of all voting rights have certain disclosure obligations, and shareholders (or groups of shareholders) reaching or exceeding the threshold of one-third of the voting rights have the duty to make an offer to all other shareholders to acquire their shares at a certain minimum price.
-The threshold for such duty to make a mandatory offer may be increased in the articles of association to up to 49 per cent of the voting rights or the company may opt out from the requirement to make such an offer.
-FINMA and the TOB may enforce such duties.
+The threshold for this duty to make a mandatory offer may be increased in the articles of association to up to 49 per cent of the voting rights or the company may opt out from the requirement to make such an offer.
+The Swiss Financial Market Supervisory Authority and the Swiss Takeover Board may enforce these duties.

-Recently it has become more common for controlling shareholders to enter into relationship agreements with the (listed) company they control.
-Such agreements typically contain provisions regarding the composition of the board, information flow to the shareholders, the taking of decisions, and other matters found in shareholders' agreements.
+Recently, it has become more common for controlling shareholders to enter into relationship agreements with the (listed) company they control.
+These agreements typically contain provisions regarding the composition of the board, information flow to the shareholders, the taking of decisions, and other matters found in shareholders' agreements.

+Shareholder responsibility

-9 Shareholder responsibility Can shareholders ever be held responsible for the acts or omissions of the company?
+Can shareholders ever be held responsible for the acts or omissions of the company?

-The piercing of the corporate veil and thus a direct liability of a shareholder for acts or omissions of a legal entity is limited to highly qualified abuse-of-right situations.
-Additionally, if a shareholder is involved in the management of a company, it may be deemed to be a de facto body of such company and thus be held liable for its acts and omissions as any other body of a company (see question 18).
+The piercing of the corporate veil and, thus, a direct liability of a shareholder for acts or omissions of a legal entity is limited to highly qualified abuse of right situations.
+Additionally, if a shareholder is involved in the management of a company, he or she may be deemed to be a de facto body of this company and, thus, be held liable for intentional or negligent breach of his or her duties.